 Ragging, use of drugs, drug trafficking and eve teasing, which are criminal offences, are strictly forbidden in the University and persons found indulging in such activities will be subjected to strict disciplinary and other action in keeping with the law of the land.
 Indulging in any criminal activity within or outside the institute and any physical violence against fellow students will not be tolerated and will attract stern disciplinary action including rustication.

 Consumption of alcohol and other narcotic drugs in the Institute premises is strictly prohibited

-The institute has constituted the following committees for Student's welfare: •Student Welfare committee: Chair:Dr.Jayaram • Sexual harassment Committee: Chair:Dr.JK Lakshmi • Grievance redressal Committee: Chair:Dr.Rajan Shukla ${\rm Page}10$
+- •Student Welfare committee: Faculty Nominated Dr.JK Lakshmi - •Sexual harassment Committee: Chair:Dr.JK Lakshmi - Grievance redressal Committee: Chair: Dr. Rajan Shukla